DarieMunros/DarieMunros/README.md

 ## Safety Measures while you Work for Corporations

-* Save all emails and written instructions.
+* Save all emails and written instructions every day.
+* Record audio every single day before you enter the office in case they will threaten you verbally.
+* Take pictures of processes that run on your machine, especially if your personal data is collected.
+* Do not be afraid to document them if they break the law, the price of not doing so, it will be higher for you.
 * Link all work accounts to recovery options you control as they will remove your access when you are not needed anymore.
 * Change your passwords if you typed any on the company machine and enable 2FA.
 * Generate recovery codes for all your accounts, so you can control access.